 Clostridioides Difficile Infection (CDI)

-Clostridioides difficile Infection (CDI) or C. difficile is the major cause of infectious colitis and diarrhea in healthcare settings around the world.
+Clostridioides difficile infection or C. difficile is a bacterium that can infect the large bowel (or colon) and is a major cause of infectious colitis and diarrhea in healthcare settings around the world.
 Infectious colitis is redness, swelling, and inflammation of the colon.
-(It was formerly known as Clostridium difficile; however, was renamed as after it was reclassified in 2016.)
+(It was formerly known as Clostridium difficile; however, was renamed after it was reclassified in 2016.)

 How does Clostridioides Difficile Infections Spread?